Deluxe Media: History

-In 2006, The Rank Organisation sells Deluxe Film Group to MacAndrews & Forbes, renamed Deluxe Entertainment Services Group.
+In 2006, The Rank Organisation sold Deluxe Film Group to MacAndrews & Forbes, renamed Deluxe Entertainment Services Group.

-On 9 February 2012, Deluxe acquired Hong Kong-based visual effects and post-production company, Centro Digital Pictures, with its founder John Chu remaining as president while reporting to Alaric McAusland, managing director for Deluxe in Australia.
+On 9 February 2012, Deluxe acquired Hong Kong–based visual effects and post-production company, Centro Digital Pictures, with its founder John Chu remaining as president while reporting to Alaric McAusland, managing director for Deluxe in Australia.

 In May 2014, Deluxe shut down its Los Angeles plant at Sunset & Western Studios complex, where other studios themselves were demolished way back in 1971.
 Also that same year, Deluxe closed the Hollywood film labs, and they gave thousands of orphaned film elements to the Academy Film Archive.
 The Deluxe Laboratories Collection at the Academy Film Archive consists of over 7,500 35mm and 16mm film elements of various motion pictures dating back to the early 1960s.

 On 22 April 2015, Deluxe and its longtime competitor, Technicolor S.A., announced that they had entered into a binding agreement to create a new joint venture known as Deluxe Technicolor Digital Cinema which will specialize in cinema mastering, distribution and management services.

 Deluxe got acquired on 4 September 2019 by creditors in a debt-for-equity swap to avoid bankruptcy.

 On 3 October 2019, Deluxe filed for bankruptcy, pending in the Southern District of New York.
 The same month on the 24th, the company received court approval to emerge from bankruptcy with a comprehensive restructuring plan.

 On July 1, 2020, Platinum Equity agreed to acquire the distribution division of Deluxe and re-unite with former CEO Cyril Drabinsky who would merge CineVizion, a film distribution company he founded after leaving Deluxe in 2016, into it.
 The companies Company 3 and Method Studios which formed the creative divisions of Deluxe were sold to Framestore in November 2020.